 Sets the center frequency of the sweep.
 When pressed, the frequency mode is switched to Center Freq and Span in order to enter the desired parameter data.
-In this mode, parameters you specified are always shown at the lower right and the left side of the display grid.
+In this mode, parameters you specified are always shown at the lower right and left side of the display grid.

-- The start and stop frequencies vary with the center frequency when the span is constant. - Changing the center frequency horizontally shifts the current sweep channel. - In Zero Span mode, the start frequency, stop frequency and center frequency are always equal.
+- The start and stop frequencies vary with the center frequency when the span is constant. - Changing the center frequency horizontally shifts the current sweep channel and the adjustment is limited by the specified frequency range. - In Zero Span mode, the start frequency, stop frequency and center frequency are always equal.
 If one is changed the others are updated to match. - You can modify this parameter using the numeric keys, knob, or direction keys.
 Refer to "Parameter Input" for more details.